loid122/Secure_AI-Powered_Content_Filtering_System/README.md

 - **API Endpoint** – Provides a POST endpoint (`/check`) that accepts a URL and returns its risk classification.
 - **Client-Server Interaction** – The `client.py` script sends a URL to the Flask-based API for risk assessment.
 It waits for the API to process the request and continuously checks for a valid JSON response before displaying the final risk classification sent by the api.

+## CLI Tool
+- A command-line tool to block or unblock unsafe URLs.
+- **Hosts File Modification** – Edits the system's hosts file to redirect unsafe URLs to `127.0.0.1`.
+- **Automatic URL Handling** – Supports both `www.` and non-`www.` versions of a domain.
+- **Administrator Privileges Required** – Needs elevated permissions to modify system files.
+- **Error Handling** – Detects permission issues and prevents duplicate entries.
+- **Cross-Platform Support** – Works on both Windows and Linux.